-- e.
-The type of Driver Training program(s) the Driver Training School is authorized to provide; - f.
-The date of issue; - g.
-Seal of the Registrar; - h.
+- d.
+The address from which the Driver Training School is licensed to provide training (a separate copy of the licence will be provided for each School address, if more than one); - i.
+A licence is issued for each location where Driver Training is conducted. - e.
+The type of Driver Training the Driver Training School is authorized to provide; - f.
+Conditions and/or restrictions, if applicable; - g.
+The date of issue; - h.
 The licence expiry date; and - i.
-Restrictions, if any. - 2.
-An initial stock of Notice of Driver Education Course Completion Certificates (DPLS0047, Appendix 4.2) if recognized under the Driver Education Incentive Program or if providing Driver Training for an endorsement or to attain a Class of licence not currently held. - 3.
+Seal of the Registrar. - 2.
+Notice of Driver Education Course Completion Form (DPLS0047, Appendix 4.2) for: - a.
+Driver Education Incentive Program (Class 5); - b.
+Defensive Driving Course (DDC); - c.
+Professional Driver Improvement Course (PDIC); - d.
+MELT Class 1 and/or, Class 2 and/or Class 2-S; - e.
+School Bus Driver Improvement Program (S Endorsement). - 3.
 A Driver Education Examination Package (if licensed for Class 5 classroom instruction) including: - a.
 Text Question Booklets (two series); - b.
 Answer Key/Reference Sheets for each series; and - c.
 Student Answer Sheets (may be copied as required). - 4.
-One copy of the current version of Licensed Driver Training School Policies and Procedures manual.
+An electronic copy of the current version of Licensed Driver Training School Policies and Procedures Manual.